Video Analytics with Zero-streaming Cameras: Conclusions

 \section{Conclusions}

-\sys{} is a query processing system for cold videos distributed on low-cost cameras.
-We exploit the zero-streaming paradigm, shifting most analytics from capture time to query execution time.
-At capture time, \sys{} runs generic object detector to get sparse but sure landmarks; at query time, it continuously refines the query results by proactively updating the on-camera NNs.
-Our evaluation of three types of queries shows that \sys{} can run at more than 100$\times$ video realtime under typical wireless network and low-cost camera hardware.
+Zero streaming shifts most compute from capture time to query time.
+We build \sys, an analytics engine for querying cold videos on remote, low-cost cameras.
+At capture time, \sys{} builds sparse but sure landmarks; at query time, it refines query results by continuously updating on-camera operators.
+Our evaluation of three types of queries shows that \sys{} can run at more than 100$\times$ video realtime under typical wireless network and camera hardware.